Redress scheme for cohabiting couples

 - Living together in an intimate and committed relationship

-- A cohabitant for at least 5 years or
+- A cohabitant (living together in an intimate and committed relationship) for at least 5 years, or

-- A cohabitant for 2 years if you have had a child with your partner
+- A cohabitant (living together in an intimate and committed relationship) for 2 years if you have had a child with your partner

-In making a decision, the courts must take into account a number of factors including
+When making a decision, the court must consider a number of factors, including:

-- The financial circumstances, needs and obligations of each cohabitant
+- The financial circumstances, needs and obligations of you and your former partner

 - The rights of others (including the rights of spouses, former spouses, civil partners, former civil partners and dependent children of either partner)

-- The duration and nature of the relationship
+- The length and nature of the relationship

-- The contribution made by each, financial and otherwise
+- The contributions made by each of you, financial and otherwise

 Redress orders and tax

-Where a property adjustment order is made, there are no capital gains tax, gift or inheritance tax issues for either of you on the transfer, and no stamp duty is payable.
-However, when the property is disposed of at a later date, the total period of ownership of the property by both of you is taken into consideration for the purposes of determining whether any capital gains tax is payable on the later disposal.
+However, when the property is disposed of at a later date, the total period of ownership of the property (by both of you) is taken into consideration for the purposes of determining whether any capital gains tax is payable.

-- Each of you has had independent legal advice or you have received legal advice together and have waived the right to independent legal advice
+- Each of you has had independent legal advice, or you got legal advice together and have waived the right to independent legal advice (see ‘More information’ below)

 - The agreement has been signed by each of you